 NOTE: Unused sick leave is not included as additional service in the calculation of your vested benefit.

 Early Vested Retirement Benefit

-The Basic Allowance under an early vested retirement is calculated by the same two-step process as an early service retirement:
+The calculation of an early service vested retirement benefit is a two-step process.

 Step one determines the normal service retirement allowance, unreduced for the early service reduction factor: